philippinespire/pire_cssl_data_processing/taeniamia_biguttata/README.md

 Copy *.eigenval, *.eigenvec & *.Q files to local computer and run pire_cssl_data_processing/scripts/popgen_analyses/pop_structure.R on local computer to visualize PCA & ADMIXTURE results (figures in pop_structure folder).

-PCA shows most Albatross and Contemporary individuals clustering together, but 3/17 Albatross individuals were separated along PC1 (explaining ~90% of variation).
+PCA shows most Albatross and Contemporary individuals clustering together, but 4/17 Albatross individuals were separated along PC1 (explaining ~90% of variation).
 For Admixture the lowest cross-validation error was for K=1; for K≥2 some structure but no clear Albatross-contemporary split.
 Suggests we might have ID problems or sequencing issues with some individuals that could be flagged for further investigation/removal, but no pervasive issues...

+Odd Albatross individuals = ARos_006, ARos_012, ARos_019, ARos_021

 ## Running MitoZ to get COI